amlorenzo/A1.Airldock/README.md

 ﻿# Airlock Controller (Space Engineers)

 A programmable-block script that runs **multiple airlocks** by name, captures air into a **per-airlock “process tank”**, restores it on re-entry, blinks lights during the cycle, and **auto-closes non-airlock doors** after a delay.
 Verbose on-screen debug shows live state (mode/step/O₂).

+You do not need to create a separate conveyor network; everything works on the same network.

 ---